- WHY RFGEN?

 Until recently, the factories in Oss and Heijen worked with an old legacy ERP system from their association with Volvo.
 On the shop floor, they were only slightly automated.
 The fork truck drivers used to record all dislocated stock on paper and their logistics department processed the information manually into the computer system.
 This process was prone to clerical and typing errors with poor hand writing from some colleagues adding to the problem.
 "These problems all slowed down our processes tremendously", says Andre Voskes.
 To ensure accurate stock records, Brabant Alucast had to perform a manual stock check every month.
 In most cases, the outcome was unpredictable which usually lead to frustration.
 If you have more stock than expected, it costs the company a lot of money.
 If you have less stock than expected, the problem is much larger because the automotive industry has very tight restrictions when it comes to delivery times and accuracy.

-The internal processes at Brabant Alucast have 5 stages.
+The internal processes at Brabant Alucast have five stages.
 Positioning of incoming raw materials and other incoming goods, injection molding, temporary storage of materials and the storage of completed products.
 In three different locations there are three different kinds of stock.
 If there are any stock errors of inbound raw materials, all of the stages following will be affected by these errors.

 It was obvious the implementation of Microsoft Dynamics AX should be accompanied with the introduction of barcode scanning to reduce errors.
 After three conversations with three different companies, RFgen Mobile Foundations for Microsoft Dynamics was chosen as the best solution.
 "Actemium knew our processes and knew what was important for a company like ours and it was obvious they had a lot of experience in scanning solutions.
 Actemium gave me a lot of confidence in this project from the very first moment."